hmlewis-astro/street_network_deep_learning/mvp.md

 - The baseline model uses the `adam` optimizer, binary cross-entropy as the loss function, and is scored based on the accuracy.

 Currently, the model is scored on accuracy; however, I am in the process of converting the scoring metrics to F1 (standard metric for aerial image segmentation models) and/or mean Intersection over Union (mIOU, metric requested for the DeepGlobe Challenge).
-With only 5 training epochs, the model achieves an accuracy score of 0.9534 on the validation set (validation set is comprised of 25% of the training set).
+With only 5 training epochs, the model achieves an accuracy score of 0.9534 on the validation set.

 Below are a sample of the predicted road maps from the baseline model:
 <p float="left" align="center">